abalaji-blr/EAG/Session9_Assignment/Readme.md

 ## Submission
 1. The error was for the queries - the tool always gets into FURTHER_PROCESSING_REQUIRED.
 So, the fix is in loop.py, along with the user_input provide **user_input_override**.
 This will help in multi-step iterative processing.

+   The code changes are [available here](./core/loop.py). <br>

-   The following are the outputs for the queries.
+   The following are the outputs for the queries. <br>
-   1. Find the ASCII values of characters in INDIA and then return sum of exponentials of those values.
+   1. Find the ASCII values of characters in INDIA and then return sum of exponentials of those values.<br>
       The Complete [log file is available here](./log/q1.log).
       ```
       Final Answer: 7.599822246093079e+33
       ```
-   2. How much Anmol singh paid for his DLF apartment via Capbridge?
+   2. How much Anmol singh paid for his DLF apartment via Capbridge? <br>
       The complete [log file is available here](./log/q2.log)
       ```
       [plan] import json